xinyuezhao/tfc-nd-app/README.md

-# argome - A multi-service application demo using argo
+# terraform - A multi-service application demo using argo

 ## Deploying on Nexus Dashboard